We couldn’t do what we do without our great partners

 Population Services International (PSI)

-MSG works with Population Services International (PSI) to distribute WaterGuard, a chlorine water treatment product.
+MSG works with Population Services International (PSI) as the Mara Regional Distributor for products like Salama condoms and WaterGuard, a chlorine water treatment product.
 The product is an alternative to boiling water, thus avoiding the use of firewood.
 WaterGuard is a staple of the water treatment methods MSG promotes in the Mara Region.

 The LEGO Foundation